Supported Thread features

 For the second case, a Thread Commissioner can be used as well to register allowed multicast groups on behalf of the devices.

-The OpenThread stack will automatically handle the registration of multicast groups with proper PBBR whenever they are configured in the device.
+The OpenThread stack will automatically handle the registration of multicast groups with a proper PBBR whenever they are configured in the device.

 Thread 1.2 Specification introduces the concept of Thread Domains.

 A Thread Domain is a set of Thread Devices that receive and apply a common Thread Domain operational configuration.
-The Thread Domain operational configuration enables Thread Devices to join and participate in larger interconnected systems extending beyond the limits of a single Thread network.
+The Thread Domain operational configuration enables Thread Devices to join and participate in larger interconnected scopes even extending beyond the limits of a single Thread network.
 A user or network administrator may use functions of either Thread Commissioning or Thread Border Routers to set up a common Thread Domain operational configuration for Thread Devices.
 The Thread Devices can belong to different Thread networks or Partitions that have potentially different per-network credentials.

 The Thread 1.2 Specification support has the following limitation:

 Due to code size limitation, the combination of complete set of Thread 1.2 features with the Bluetooth® LE multiprotocol support is not possible for the nRF52833 DKs.

 For more information about this Thread version, see the official Thread 1.3.0 Features White Paper.

 See Thread Specification options for how to enable the 1.3 features that are currently available in the nRF Connect SDK.

 Thread 1.3 Specification introduces DNS-SD Service Registration Protocol, which lets devices advertise the fact that they provide services while avoiding the use of multicast in the discovery.
 The nRF Connect SDK provides the required SRP client functionality.